L3-N0X/spicetify-dj-info/README.md

 # Spicetify DJ Info

 Displays a few details like the key (Camelot system) of tracks in a playlist and in the now playing bar.
 It can be disabled in the menu on the top right.
+The E means Energy and the value is how Energetic the Song is in a range from 0 to 100%

 **May cause issues with starRatings.js!**